jhosmer/kubernetes-plugin/README.md

 Configure Jenkins, adding the `Kubernetes` cloud under configuration, setting Kubernetes URL to the container engine cluster endpoint or simply `https://kubernetes.default.svc.cluster.local`.
 Under credentials, click `Add` and select `Kubernetes Service Account`, or alternatively use the Kubernetes API username and password.
+Select 'Certificate' as credentials type if the kubernetes cluster is configured to use client certificates for authentication.

 ![image](credentials.png)